Sz-Tim/isRev/ms/msDraft.md

 In comparisons of sites across the entire gradient, species gradually replace each other and high elevation communities are distinct from low elevation communities.
 Species are more often distributed individually with overlapping ranges rather than occurring as distinct abutting communities.
 A fascinating exception is that several tropical datasets have high turnover between adjacent elevations over a large portion of the gradient [@Fisher1998; @Samson1997; @LongColw2011].
-This is consistent with strong abiotic constraints, competition, or a combination producing a high degree of elevational specialization in tropical species.
+Though undersampling could potentially produce this pattern [@Beck2013], it is also consistent with strong abiotic constraints, competition, or a combination producing a high degree of elevational specialization in tropical species.

 ### Genus level
 At the genus level, gradient-wide beta diversity ($\beta_{st}$) also declines with latitude (Fig. 2, gray; *n*=16, *P*=0.03, *R^2^*=0.25).